This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Step 3: Follow the recipe and get ready for the best chicken and waffles recipe you've ever enjoyed.

 Fried chicken and waffles are the perfect meal to cure your soul food cravings.
 The combination of crispy, salty chicken and sweet, light waffles is guaranteed to please everyone at the table.
-Make sure you try this recipe for yourself and leave a comment below with your thoughts.
+Try this recipe for yourself and leave a comment below with your thoughts.
 Don't forget to rate the recipe after you've tried it!

 Click here to subscribe to MY Weekly Recipes for easy and free recipes right into your inbox!